Mobile CPA Ecosystem: Where This Story Begins

 However, the payouts are low, because only a small sample of users can be monetized.

 Want to learn about another pretty common action?
-A sale!

 This is when the user actually acquires a product or a service at one go, and not as a recurrent payment.